-- 1. Meet all Admission requirements. - Be current on any outstanding debts with the School or make satisfactory payment arrangements with the Student Accounts Department.
+- 1. Meet all admission requirements. - Be current on any outstanding debts with the School or make satisfactory payment arrangements with the Student Accounts Department.
 Previous balances owed may be applied to the new agreement balance.

 Prior clocked hours may be evaluated prior to readmission and may or may not be approved.
-Under certain conditions, including military withdrawals supported by written certifiable documentation, you may be eligible for readmission without incurring an additional Registration Fee.

 Approval for readmission is determined by the Appeals Board and is based on education, schedule and space availability.
 Ogle School reserves the right to deny readmission following termination or withdrawal for any reason.
-If readmission approval is granted, the applicant may be required to submit a new Registration Fee (if applicable), sign a new Enrollment Agreement and pay additional tuition, books, supplies and equipment costs (if applicable).
+If readmission approval is granted, the applicant will be required to sign a new Enrollment Agreement and may be required to pay additional tuition, books, supplies and equipment costs.
 If a student withdraws and has been charged 100% of their Agreement price, a student in good standing (financial, academic and behavioral) may be eligible to return to the course during the following forty-eight (48) month period without any additional tuition costs.
 If a student withdraws and has been charged less than 100% of their agreement, the student may be eligible to return to the course, and may incur additional tuition costs.